Towards Plausible Graph Anonymization: Enhancing Graph Anonymization

-\textbf{Graph utility.} The main motivation for OSNs or any data holder to share their graph data is to allow third parties to conduct research or build appealing applications.
+\mypara{Graph Utility} The main motivation for OSNs to share their graph data is to allow third parties to conduct research or build commercial applications.
 Therefore, a graph anonymization mechanism needs to take into account graph utility, i.e., how well the anonymized graph preserves the structural properties of the original graph.
-To show that our enhancing technique is an improvement over the current graph anonymization mechanisms, we also evaluate $\Graph_{\fix}$'s utility.
+To show that our enhanced mechanisms outperform the current anonymization mechanisms, we also evaluate $\Graph_{\fix}$'s utility.

-There exist many graph properties that can be used to evaluate graph utility~\cite{JLMHB15,LRU14}.
-For the sake of conciseness, we focus on three of them: degree distribution, eigencentrality and triangle count.
-The degree distribution is a general structural property of graphs, and is essentially a list with each element representing the proportion of users with a certain degree.
-Eigencentrality is a classical measure to evaluate the influence/importance of each user in a graph.
+There exist many graph properties that can be used to evaluate graph utility~\cite{EK10,LRU14,JLMHB15}.
+For the sake of conciseness, we focus on three of them including degree distribution, eigencentrality, and triangle count.
+The degree distribution represents the proportion of users with a certain degree for all possible degrees.
+Eigencentrality evaluates the influence/importance of each user in a graph.
 It assigns a centrality score for each user based on the eigenvector of the graph's adjacency matrix.
-Triangle count summarizes the number of triangles each user belongs to in a graph, thus reflecting the connectivity of the graph~\cite{LRU14}.
-We compute the three properties for $\Graph$, $\Graph_{\ano}$ and $\Graph_{\fix}$, and calculate the cosine similarity between $\Graph$'s and $\Graph_{\ano}$'s properties as well as between $\Graph$'s and $\Graph_{\fix}$'s properties~\cite{JLMHB15}.
-Higher similarity implies that the two graphs are more similar with respect to the property, and thus that higher utility is preserved.
+Triangle count summarizes the number of triangles each user belongs to in a graph which reflects the graph connectivity~\cite{LRU14}.
+We compute the three properties for $\Graph$, $\Graph_{\ano}$, and $\Graph_{\fix}$, and calculate the cosine similarity between $\Graph$'s and $\Graph_{\ano}$'s properties as well as between $\Graph$'s and $\Graph_{\fix}$'s properties.
+Higher similarity naturally implies better utility.

-Table~\ref{table:utility} presents the evaluation results.
-First of all, we obtain a strong similarity between $\Graph_{\fix}$ and $\Graph$ for all graph properties, i.e., $\Graph_{\fix}$ preserves high utility.
-For instance, the cosine similarity for triangle count is above 0.96 in most of the cases for our enhanced SalaDP mechanism.
-On the other hand, the lowest cosine similarity (degree distribution) is still approaching 0.7 when applying enhanced $k$-DA ($k=100$) to anonymize the Facebook2 dataset.
-More importantly, we observe that, in most cases, $\Graph_{\fix}$ preserves more graph utility than $\Graph_{\ano}$.
-For instance, the eigencentrality's cosine similarity between $\Graph_{\fix}$ and $\Graph$ is 0.985 while the similarity between $\Graph_{\ano}$ and $\Graph$ is of only 0.836 for the $k$-DA anonymized Facebook1 dataset ($k=50$).
-This is due to the fact that the fake edges added by our enhanced mechanisms are more structurally similar to the original edges, thus preserve more utility.
+\autoref{fig:utility} presents the results.
+We first observe a strong similarity between $\Graph_{\fix}$ and $\Graph$ for all graph properties, i.e., $\Graph_{\fix}$ preserves high utility.
+For instance, the cosine similarity for triangle count is above 0.86 in most of the cases.
+Meanwhile, the lowest cosine similarity (degree distribution) is still approaching 0.7 when applying enhanced $k$-DA ($k=100$) to SNAP.